This post contains affiliate links. Please see our disclosure policy.

 Baked strawberry rhubarb crumble topped with scoops of ice cream.

-Wash and chop your rhubarb into 1 inch pieces, discarding the leaves (they’re poisonous).
+Wash and chop your rhubarb stalks into 1 inch pieces, discarding the leaves (they’re poisonous!).
 Place the sliced rhubarb in a single layer on a baking sheet and freeze until solid.
 Then, transfer to a freezer safe container until ready to use!
-When you’re ready to bake with the frozen rhubarb, you can use the rhubarb directly from frozen and proceed with the recipe as written.
+When you’re ready to use the frozen rhubarb, you can use it directly from frozen and proceed with the recipe as written.
 I do not recommend thawing it.
 Remember to label your container with the amount of rhubarb & the date, so you know exactly whats in there!
+This works with strawberries or any other fruit too.

 Strawberry rhubarb crumble in a pie dish topped with scoops of ice cream.